AlfrescoLabs/chef-alfresco/README.md

 [![Build Status](https://travis-ci.org/maoo/chef-alfresco.svg)](https://travis-ci.org/maoo/chef-alfresco)

-chef-alfresco is a build automation tool that provides a modular,configurable and extensible way to install an Alfresco architecture; it defines independent and self-contained containers, though they depend on [common configuration attributes](https://github.com/maoo/chef-alfresco/tree/master/attributes/default.rb)
+chef-alfresco is a Chef cookbook that provides a modular, configurable and extensible way to install an Alfresco node/stack; `alfresco::default` parses `node['alfresco']['components']` and includes other `alfresco::*` recipes accordingly.

 chef-alfresco relies on third-party Chef cookbooks that install - when needed - database (MySQL), Servlet Container (Tomcat7) and transformation tools (ImageMagick, LibreOffice, swftools).

 [artifact-deployer](https://github.com/maoo/artifact-deployer) is used to fetch artifacts from remote Apache Maven repositories and defines default values (i.e. Maven artifact coordinates) for all artifacts (WARs, ZIPs, JARs) involved in the Alfresco deployment process.

+Usage
+---
 Just include `alfresco::default` recipe in your `run_list` and then specify (if needed) your custom configuration attributes.

+Alternatively, you can combine `alfresco::*` recipes in your run_list, although some ordering (documented below) must be respected.

 Default Configurations
 ---